top of page

 With a view of macro systems and family systems, I help clients listen with care to their own stories and those of others—linking early childhood stories to how we are impacted as adults by systems that fragment us from ourselves and one another.
 I also approach this work through the lens of neurodiversity, or how our brains and sensory processing have specific needs.
 When those sensory needs are unidentified, it makes it much harder to connect to our body and communicate amidst emotional stimuli, vulnerability, attachment styles, and different approaches to leadership.

-I do not presume to be a "relationship expert"—but I do know that the toolkit I offer my clients, drawing from rigorous interdisciplinary feminist research, helps people locate truer words, re-find a sense of mindbody integration, and travel differently through their memories, their fears, their unspoken grief, and their desires.
-This holistic work also supports more holistic forms of social justice leadership.
+The toolkit I offer my clients, drawing from rigorous interdisciplinary feminist research, helps people locate truer words, re-find a sense of mindbody integration, and travel differently through their memories, their fears, their unspoken grief, and their desires to be part of collective change work.
+My approach to creativity and contemplation give clients ways of being that support deep learning.

 As a psychosocial theorist of change, my clients choose to work with me to receive individualized support for the key concepts I also teach in my classes.
 These themes include:

-Experiencing somatic reconnection as a form of powerful knowledge, as we navigate systems shaped by inequalities, erasures, and power dynamics.
+Experiencing somatic reconnection: Bringing our mind and body back into conscious connection is form of powerful knowledge, as we navigate systems shaped by inequalities, erasures, and power dynamics.

-Investigating how sensory processing needs (which are often unmet and unnamed) are affecting our nervous systems, attachment patterns, and relationships.
+Investigating sensory processing needs: Often unmet and unnamed, sensory processing needs profoundly affect our nervous systems, access to language, attachment patterns, and relationships.

 Doing integration work: All of us of all genders, sexuality, race and class positions can re-find a more integrated sense of voice, suturing the parts of ourself we split off to conform and survive within systems marked by abuse of power.
 We will explore language to name these systems and their impacts on relationships—systems like histories of patriarchy, white supremacy, and mind-body disconnection, and how these systems effected our family and early childhood experiences of emotional and physical survival.

-Honoring grief work: Through honoring our grief from living inside systems designed to fragment us, we can then use grief to move us toward our creative power and more life-giving experiences of love.
+Honoring grief work and creative power: Through honoring our grief from living inside systems designed to fragment us, we can then use grief to move us toward our creative power and practices.

 Is this therapy?
 It it not therapy or medical advice!
 I am not a licensed therapist, though I have studied in the fields of psychodynamic research, relational psychoanalysis, and trauma theory for 20 years, and I have run programs teaching social theory to therapists.